Hello friends! Today I’m lettering on wood, and will show you how easily you can make a DIY Lettered Sign at home!

 Creative Christmas Challenge Blog hop

-Today I am so excited and thankful to be a part of the #CreativeChristmas Challenge that is being hosted by Remodelaholic, There are tons of tutorials and ideas, plus a week-long link party for any and all Christmas projects that even you can participate in!
-There is also a YouTube blog hop (this is the first time I am participating in one!) and you can start watching all the videos here or click on the video box below.
+Today I am so excited and thankful to be a part of the #CreativeChristmas Challenge hosted by Remodelaholic.
+There is a YouTube blog hop (this is the first time I am participating in one!) and you can start watching all the videos in the video box below.

 And here is the list of ALL of the Blog hop participants.
 There are a whopping 26+ projects to inspire you this weekend!